 Name Age Present position with Airgain, Inc.

-Thomas A. Munro 63 Director
+Thomas A. Munro 64 Director

-Jacob Suen 46 Director, Chief Executive Officer, and President
+Jacob Suen 47 Director, President and Chief Executive Officer

 Thomas A. Munro has served on our board of directors since 2004.
-Mr. Munro is the Chief Executive Officer of Verimatrix, Inc., an internet security technology company, a position he has held since April 2005.
-Prior to Verimatrix Mr. Munro was the President of Wireless Facilities from 2001 to 2003 and Chief Financial Officer from 1997 to 2001.
-Previously he was the Chief Financial Officer of Precision Digital Images from 1994 to 1995 and MetLife Capital Corporation from 1992 to 1994.
-Mr. Munro currently serves on the board of directors of BandwidthX, Inc., a private company, and previously served on the boards of directors of private companies Kineticom, Inc. and CommNexus.
-Mr. Munro holds a BA in business and an MBA from the University of Washington.
+Mr. Munro was the Chief Executive Officer of Verimatrix, Inc., an internet security technology company, a position he held from April 2005 to March 2019.
+Prior to Verimatrix Mr. Munro was the President of Wireless Facilities, Inc. from 2001 to 2003 and Chief Financial Officer from 1997 to 2001.
+Previously he was the Chief Financial Officer of Precision Digital Images from 1994 to 1995, and Chief Financial Officer of MetLife Capital Corporation from 1992 to 1994.
+Mr. Munro currently serves on the board of directors of private companies BandwidthX, Inc., VP Apps, LLC, and Shadowbox Inc. Mr. Munro holds a BA in business and an MBA from the University of Washington.
 Mr. Munro's extensive knowledge of our business and history and experience in the wireless technology industry contributed to our board of directors' conclusion that he should serve as a director of our company.

-Jacob Suen has served on our board of directors and as Chief Executive Officer since August 2019 and as our President since January 2019.
+Jacob Suen has served on our board of directors and as Chief Executive Officer since August 2019, and as our President since January 2019.
 He previously served as our Senior Vice President, Worldwide Sales from May 2017 through January 2019.
 Mr. Suen started with the company in April 2006 as the Vice President of Asia Pacific Sales.
 He previously served as the Director of Business Development from 1998 to 2005 at Paradyne Corporation.
-Prior to Paradyne Mr. Suen was a development engineer at GVN Technologies in 1998.
-From 1997 to 1998 Mr. Suen was a software development engineer for Motorola Incorporation.
-Mr. Suen holds an MS in Electrical Engineering with a concentration in Communication Systems and a minor in Engineering Management from the University of South Florida.
-Mr. Suen has his MBA with a focus on International Business and Entrepreneurship from the University of Colorado.
+Prior to Paradyne, Mr. Suen was a development engineer at GVN Technologies in 1998.
+From 1997 to 1998 Mr. Suen was a software development engineer for Motorola, Inc. Mr. Suen holds an MS in Electrical Engineering with a concentration in Communication Systems and a minor in Engineering Management from the University of South Florida.
+Mr. Suen also has an MBA with a focus on International Business and Entrepreneurship from the University of Colorado.
 Mr. Suen's extensive knowledge of and experience at our business contributed to our board of directors' conclusion that he should serve as a director of our company.